aaronriggs/chattanooga_opendata_accidents/README.md

 Welcome!

-Example website that is generated for a quick overview of the project can be found at folium_from_db_v9.html
+Example webpage that is generated for a quick overview of the project can be found at folium_from_db_v9.html

 Unfortunately, due to the 25mb file size constraints, work is need on your part to make this project functional if you would like to see a wider date range.